iamchrissmith/iamchrissmith.github.io/_posts/2017-09-09-expressjs-next-exploration.markdown

 app.use("/user-profile", function(request, response, next){
   // check that the user is signed in.
   // if she/he is:
       next();
   // else
-  // return a you need to login message, redirect to the login page, or just send her/him a 404 });
+  // return a not logged in message, redirect to the login page, or just send her/him a 404 });

 app.get("/user-profile", function(request, response, next){